What to Do and What Not to Do After a Car Accident

 If no other driver is involved, as is the case with 3 of 10 automobile accidents, you should still report the incident – even if the damage to your car seems minor and you don’t feel injured.
 You may feel embarrassed about having run into a tree or guard rail, but at least you’ll have an official record of the accident if you experience car troubles or medical problems in the future.

 Even if you know the accident was your fault, say nothing.
 Don’t apologize to the other driver.
 Your interactions with the other driver should be limited to the courteous exchange of personal information.
 Save your account of what happened for the police, your lawyer, and your insurer.
+In fact, you should talk to a good car accident lawyer as soon as possible.

 Ignore possible injuries.